MatthewObirek/MatthewObirek/README.md

 <html>
 <body>
   <h1>WELCOME</h1>
   <h5>I am a UBC Okanagan student completing my fourth year of a Computer Science Major.
 Throughout my time at University, I have been in many group projects and written code in many different group settings.
 The completed projects I am most proud of are the <a href="https://github.com/Software-Engineering-Group-4-Maamy/chat-bot">Robo-Butler</a> written in Python with the NLTK, and the <a href="https://github.com/MatthewObirek/COSC304_GroupProject">Online Grocery Store</a> that uses SQL to keep a database of products, orders, and customers.
 I have finished a smart phone project called <a href="https://github.com/MatthewObirek/MediTake">MediTake</a> for my Human Computer Interaction class that reminds users when to take medication.
-I am working on a personal project that combines a task tracker, and a calendar togeother.</h5>
+I am currently completing my Capstone project.
+I am working on a personal project that combines a task tracker, and a calendar together.</h5>
     <br>
   <h2>Experience</h2>
   <table>